“Man is what he believes.” – Anton Chekhov

 The White-Coat Effect: Positive Perceptions and Performance

-At Northwestern University, researchers sought to capture how the clothing one wears affects behaviour .
+At Northwestern University, researchers sought to capture how the clothing one wears affects behavior .
 In the study, participants were given a white lab coat to put on and asked to perform a series of tasks that require attention.
 In one condition, the lab coat was described to participants as a doctor’s coat, while in another, the same coat was described as a painter’s smock .

 The authors hypothesized that, given the stereotypes surrounding the two professions – attentiveness and care for a doctor, aloofness and creativity for a painter – there would be a difference in how participants performed on the attention task.
 The table below summarizes the results: